pi-tv/pi-tv.github.io/_posts/2019-06-27-armbian-hdmi-framebuffer-mode.md

 And it would be nice to have them, for example, twice bigger, because eyes just get very tired.

 It can be changed.
-Just add this line:
+Just put this line:

 ```bash
 extraargs=drm_kms_helper.edid_firmware=HDMI-A-1:edid/1280x720.bin video=HDMI-A-1:1280x720@60
 ```

-into the `/boot/armbianEnv.txt` and reboot.
+into the `/boot/armbianEnv.txt`, save and reboot.